On the day you said "I do," divorce was the last thing on your mind.

 When should I hire a CDFA?

-You can engage my services prior to hiring your attorney or after.
-The benefit to working with me first, is that you go into those first meetings with your attorney fully understanding your financial situation.
-You'll have clarity around the key financial issues needing resolution in your unique situation.
-One of the first things an review your financials.
-The better prepared you are, the fewer hours your attorney should bill you for this process.
-And the more you can focus on the strategy and issues at hand rather than collecting your financial data.
-The money you spend with your CDFA is likely to be offset by the savings in billings by your attorney's office who often charge a higher rate and are not financial experts.
+You can engage my services prior to hiring your attorney or shortly thereafter.
+The benefit to working with me first, is that you go into that first meeting with your attorney fully understanding your financial picture and the financial issues that are critical for you.
+With the financials completed, everyone can focus on the strategy and issues at hand.
+Most attorney's welcome your CDFA and we are included in the process as "what-If's are looked at and each detail becomes finalized.
+The money you spend with your CDFA is should be offset by the savings in billings by your attorney's office who often charge a higher rate and are not financial experts.

 How much should I expect to pay?

 Each CDFA sets their own fees.
 Some charge an hourly rate and some charge a flat fee based on the complexity your finances.
 You should expect to pay between $500 on the very low end for a few hours of time to perhaps $10,000 on the high end if you need a business valuation or other more complex items to work through.
 CDFA rates also depend on economics in your specific city and state.
-Clients often say they were reluctant to spend the money on a CDFA, only to be thankful later as they realize the decisions they made based on the information they receive from this process helped maximize their short- and long-term financial well being.
+Clients often say they were reluctant to spend the money on a CDFA, only to be thankful later as they realize the decisions they made based on the information they receive from this process helped maximize their short- and long-term financial well being and the money spent was returned in both immediate peace of mind and enhanced long outcomes.

 Can't My Attorney Do This?